MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 the ideal value.
 This is not a problem because the effect of ambient temperature is fairly small and short term variations of even 10°C or more will not have a noticeable effect.

-Finally, it is important to note that the simulated ambient temperature will only converge on real world ambient temperature if the ambient heat transfer coefficients are excactly accurate.
+It is important to note that the simulated ambient temperature will only converge on real world ambient temperature if the ambient heat transfer coefficients are excactly accurate.
 In practice this will not be the case and the simulated ambient temperature therefore also acts a correction to these inaccuracies.

+Finally, armed with a new set of temperatures, the MPC algorithm calculates how much power must be applied to get the hotend to target temperature in the next two seconds.
+This calulation takes into account the heat that is expected to be lost to ambient air and filament heating.
+This power value is then converted to a PWM output.

+# What `M306 T` does
+The tuning algorithm does the following with the active hotend:
+- Move to the center and close to bed: Printing occurs close to bed or printed model so tuning is done close a surface to best emulate the conditions whilts printing.
+- Cool to ambient: The tuning aglorithm needs to know the approximate abmient temperature.
+It switches part cooling fan on and waits until the temperature stops decreasing.
+- Heat past 200°C: Three temperature measurements are needed at a time after the initial latancies have taken effect.
+The tuning algorithm heats the hotend to over 200°C.
+- Hold temperature whilst measuring ambient heatloss: At this point enough is known for the MPC algorithm to engage.
+The tuning algorithm makes a best guess at the overshoot past 200°C which will occur and starts targets this temperature for about a minute whilst ambient heatloss is measured without (and optionally with) the fan.
+- Sets MPC up to use the measured constants and reports them for incorporation in `Configuration.h`.

+If the algorithm fails or is interrupted with `M108` some or all of the MPC constants may be changed.

-# The MPC model in detail and tuning
+# The model in detail and the tuning algorithm

-The model is not a physically accurate representation of the hotend system but it is good enough.
+The simulated hotend model is not a physically accurate representation of the hotend system but it is good enough.
 Differences from real life include:
 - The real heating element is a separate thermal mass which is somewhat thermally insulated from the hearblock.
 - The real heatblock is cooled by the heatsink which slowly heats to some asymptotic temperature.